Here’s what accurately reported finished goods inventory helps you do:

 Woof.
 That’s expensive coffee.
 But you get the point.

 So, What’s an Ideal Finished Goods Inventory Level?

 It depends on your business.
 But, as a rule, you want to minimize finished goods inventory to keep storage costs down.
 What “minimize” means differs for each business.
 The point here is getting familiar enough with your finished goods inventory level that you can draw actually useful conclusions from it.

 Like, how good are you at selling the things you make?

 How much cash is tied up in your inventory, and how much could be freed?

-Can you decrease the amount of pipeline inventory you have outstanding at any given time?
+Can you decrease the amount of decoupling inventory you have outstanding at any given time?

-These are mega-important questions that can only be answered by sound finished goods inventory management.
+These are mega-important questions for both a B2B business and B2C business that can only be answered by sound finished goods inventory management.
 And once you have finished goods inventory numbers you’re confident in, you can start optimizing it.